 Mortgage lenders may automatically add an escrow account to their policies or give clients the option to use an escrow account.

 The advantage of an escrow account is that your home insurance premium payments are split across the span of 12 months, potentially making it easier for you to afford the comprehensive coverage you need to protect your home.
 The amount is calculated on a yearly basis according to the actual amount of the insurance premiums.
 Since the premiums fluctuate, the amount has to be recalculated every year.

 Below, we answer some of the most frequently asked questions about hazard insurance.

-Do you have to have hazard insurance and homeowners insurance?
+Do I have to have hazard insurance and homeowners insurance?

 Virtually every mortgage lender requires you to have homeowners insurance that offers protection against the most common hazards.
 Depending on the risk factors associated with the particular home, you may be required to purchase additional hazard insurance as well.
-Your mortgage lender should make it clear if hazard insurance is required and how your insurance quote will change.
+Your mortgage lender should make it clear if hazard insurance is required and what type of minimum coverage is needed.

 Why would hazard insurance go up?

 Insurance rates regularly increase to keep up with inflation in order to cover the cost of repairing your home.
 Your rates may also go up after an insurance inspection that may determine your home needs upgrades.
 If your neighborhood has felt the effects of climate change-driven storms and fires, your hazard insurance premiums may increase to cover the rising costs of repair.